 Comparing the occurrence of this behavior over time, from the Romans' decision to salt the soil in Carthage in 146BC to the targeting of dams in the Russian invasion of Ukraine in 2022/24, the book will ask why this type of destruction has persisted for so long and in so many different parts of the world.

-The book will leverage insights from diverse disciplines across fields of study.
+The book will draw on insights from diverse disciplines across various fields of study.
 It will draw from theories of primates' territorial control in biology, but also theories of emotions and short vs. long-term biases in psychology, as well as insights from history on the memorialization of conflict, international law understandings of environmental destruction, and theories of the causes and consequences of wars from political science and economics.
-This book will help us wrestle with fundamental questions about human nature, our right to shape the environment around us for better and worse, and what we owe future and past generations.
+This book will help us grapple with fundamental questions about human nature, our right to shape the environment around us for better or worse, and what we owe to future and past generations.

 The IR Lab @ Amherst College, which I direct, is working on this very project.